 The San Angelo Heritage Chapter of the Freedom Through Vigilance Association (FTVA) and EC-47 History Site, supported by a grant from the San Antonio-based FTVA board of directors, sponsored the creation of the EC-47 Memorial Plaza as shown in the USAF photograph above.
 Goodfellow AFB officials accepted the Heritage Chapter design and gift of nearly 1,000 pavers on June 24, 2019.

 Initial plans were to dedicate the EC-47 Memorial Plaza with an estimated 250 engraved bronze plates during a national Vietnam War Veterans Day ceremony scheduled at the aircraft display on March 27, 2020.
 However, the worldwide COVID-19 pandemic with its extensive travel bans and community "lockdown" restrictions caused both the construction of the plaza and the dedication ceremony to be postponed indefinitely.
-Dedicated Goodfellow AFB Civil Engineers and San Angelo contractors did complete the plaza construction and placement of the pavers during early April 2020.
+Dedicated Goodfellow AFB Civil Engineers and San Angelo contractors did complete the plaza construction and placement of the pavers in early April 2020.
+The dedication and memorialization ceremony of the Weyandt-Eddy Memorial Plaza was held at the plaza on March 25, 2022.
+Click HERE for the ceremony photographs.